stefanpietrusky/ASCVIT/README.md

 > **⚠️ Work in Progress:** This prototyp is currently under active development.
 While I make it available for research purposes, please be aware that there will be some changes to the functional structure.
 I recognize that some current technical design decisions may not be optimal and are subject to revision.
 Researchers using this prototyp should expect potential updates and changes.
 I recommend checking back regularly for updates and versioning information.

 ## Overview of the statistical procedures
-The following statistical procedures are supported by the first Version:
+The following statistical procedures are supported by the third Version:
 ![ASCVIT V1.5 Overview of analysis methods (Image by author)](images/ASCVITV3_Overview.png)

 ## Structure and function of ASCVIT [V1.5]